 Pry=mx=exp⁡(θm-ϕmxβ)j=1J(exp⁡(θj-ϕjxβ).

 The model presented here is known as a one-dimensional stereotype ordered regression.
 Anderson [1] also present an extension of the equations to model ordinal variables that are constructed by multiple domains.
-For example the Coronary Heart Disease risk score (Wilson et al., 1998) which classifies indiviuals according to their risk of having a coronary heart disease event in the next 10 years.
+For example, the Coronary Heart Disease risk score (Wilson et al., 1998) which classifies indiviuals according to their risk of having a coronary heart disease event in the next 10 years.
 The score is contructed by adding the scores of different risk factors (e.g. diabetes, cholesterol, blood pressure, etc) indicating level or risk ( very low, low, moderate, high and very high)

 Odds ratios and interpretation